 The recent indictment of Shreveport Fire Chief Craig Mulford on 5 counts of malfeasance in office has raised many questions, –both in and out of the legal community on several issues.
 Caddo District Attorney Charles Scott is up for re-election this fall, and his record (or lack thereof) of white collar prosecutions is questioned by many in Shreveport.
 The Mulford case may deflect some of this criticism, and then it may not.
 Many believe Scotts’ office is expending an inordinate amount of energy on all the firefighter cases, including Mulford.

 Mulford was indicted by a Caddo Grand Jury on 5 counts of malfeasance in office stemming from the alleged abuse and prostitution scandal at Shreveport Fire Station # 8 last summer.
 He was charged with one count each of (1) failing to report adult abuse against a mentally challenged man; (2) failing to report to law enforcement about alleged prostitution and undertaking a “sham investigation” in order to conceal the fact that prostitution had occurred; (3) refusing to allow a Shreveport fire captain to speak with an FBI agent and a Louisiana State Police officer; (4) instructing his employees not to talk to law enforcement without getting his permission first; and (5) telling two Shreveport fire captains that he had alerted human resources and the City Attorney’s office about the alleged prostitution when in fact he did not.
+Visit https://www.gblawmo.com/drug-crimes/ website to get in contact with the best lawyers nea you to win your case.

 The malfeasance statute (LA.
 R.S.
 94:134) is broad-based; malfeasance is committed when a public officer or employee intentionally refuses or fails to perform any duty lawfully required of him or intentionally performs such a duty in an unlawful manner.
 The statute is intended to protect the public by deterring public officers and employees from abusing their position of public trust.
 It was deliberately designed to be expansive; and it does not specify any particular duty or duties that can be prosecuted.
 (It would be difficult if not responsible to construct a definition of “duty” which would encompasses all the derelictions of duty that the statute seeks to prohibit).
 To get a conviction, the state must prove an affirmative duty by statute or law on the defendant as a public official and that the defendant intentionally performed, or failed to perform, that duty in an unlawful manner.